GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: Ablation Study

-The 3D node position information given for the training set in PCQM4Mv2 is provided as input to the final model in two forms: the all-to-all 3D Bias map added to the self-attention module, and the node-wise 3D Centrality Encoding added in the encoder.
-The first four rows of Table \ref{tab:3D_attn_ablation} show that they both improve task performance independently and in combination, but to different degrees.
-Whilst the 3D Bias is meaningfully beneficial to the valid MAE, the 3D Centrality has a greater impact and is also responsible for a significant reduction in overfitting visible in the training MAE, suggesting improved generalisation capabilities.
+The 3D node position information given for the training set in PCQM4Mv2 is provided as input to the final model in three forms: the Bond Length edge features in the MPNN, the all-to-all 3D Bias map added to the self-attention module, and the node-wise 3D Centrality Encoding added in the node encoder.
+The Bond Lengths are shown to have minimal impact in Table \ref{tab:input_feature_ablation}, so Table \ref{tab:3D_attn_ablation} explores the 3D Bias and Centrality as well as how they interact with the MHSA module.
+In rows 1-4 we see that including at least one of the pair is critical to the final model's performance, but neither makes the other redundant.
+The 3D Bias is higher fidelity than the 3D Centrality (i.e, an all-to-all distance map versus a node-wise distance sum) and is the stronger of the pair, but the effectiveness of the simpler 3D Centrality should be noted since it does not require the use of custom biased self-attention layers.
 Additionally, we found that training stability of the MHSA module suffered in the absence of either 3D feature, requiring us to halve the learning rate to 2e-4 for convergence unless the MHSA module was disabled.

-Interestingly, in the absence of both 3D features, Table \ref{tab:3D_attn_ablation} rows 4-6 show that it is preferable to \textit{remove} the MHSA.
-Even with the 3D Centrality feature added to nodes in rows 7-8, a "standard" unbiased MHSA is not beneficial to task performance and increases overfitting.
-This implies that the Shortest Path Distance Bias term, which attempts to provide a non-3D global graph positional encoding to the MHSA, is insufficient to modulate attention between atoms, and that instead spatial relationships are key for this quantum chemistry task.
-Indeed, in rows 4 vs 5, 3 vs 7 and 1 vs 9 the SPD Bias is shown to increase overfitting whilst having a negligible valid MAE impact.
-This result stands out against previous work where the SPD Bias was an effective component of state-of-the-art graph transformers on PCQM4Mv2; one explanation may be that in the absence of an MPNN module graph transformers rely on the SPD Bias to identify neighbourhoods and recreate some of the functionality of MPNNs within the MHSA layer, as described in section 3.3 of \citet{ying2021graphormer}.
+Interestingly, when the 3D Bias term is not used, Table \ref{tab:3D_attn_ablation} rows 4-5 show that it is preferable to \textit{remove} the MHSA.
+This may imply that the Shortest Path Distance Bias term (the other bias in the MHSA, which attempts to provide a non-3D global graph positional encoding) is insufficient to modulate attention between atoms, and that instead spatial relationships are key for this quantum chemistry task.
+For example, when a molecule is folded over and two atoms may be very close in 3D space but far apart in the graph topology.

 \paragraph{Model Architecture}